frankkn/NTHU_DeepLearning/readme.md

 many stamens**".
 You have to develop a novel deep architecture and GAN formulation to effectively translate visual concepts from characters to pixels.

+## Competition 4: Recommender Systems
+In this competition, your goal is to design a recommender system that suggests news articles to users.
+The performance of your recommender system will be assessed using a simulation environment.

 # Lab Assignment
 ## Lab 1: Scientific Python 101
 This lab guides you through basics of Python for the Deep Learning course and provides some useful references.